 Total Credits12

-Students who do not select a concentration are required to take 12 credits of graduate-level coursework in consultation with their faculty advisor.
+Students select 12 credits of graduate-level coursework in consultation with their faculty mentor.
+12

 Capstone Experience